LenaMass/RawiTales/README.md

 <p>
 For international readers, the app offers a window into Saudi traditions, values, and heritage through engaging narrative — turning language learning into cultural discovery.
+Word and story translations are powered by an open source translation API, providing instant English to Arabic definitions inline while reading.
 </p>

 <h1>Features</h1>